MEDXT (MEDXT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MEDXT Historical Price

-According to the latest data gathered on MEDXT live price page, the current price of MEDXT is 0.001506USD.
+According to the latest data gathered on MEDXT live price page, the current price of MEDXT is 0.001440USD.
 The circulating supply of MEDXT(MEDXT) is

 In the past 24 hours, MEDXT has shown a price movement of